Calulu: Origin

 In Angola, calulu is the name given by the Bacongo to the portion of food set aside at the end of a meal by women to leave for their husbands and is considered by many linguists to be the true origin of the word.
 However, certain references point to a non-African origin for the name of the dish.

 Some dictionaries record the word "calalu" to refer to various vegetables, such as yam leaves.
-This food is also found in Jamaica, where it is called callaloo.
-In Brazil, "caruru," a word derived from the Tupi-Guarani "caaruru," refers to a type of Amaranth endemic or native to South America, but also very popular in Africa.
+A similar dish is also found in Jamaica, called callaloo, which is made with indigenous amaranth.
+In Brazil, "caruru," a word derived from the Tupi-Guarani or Angola "caaruru," refers to a type of Amaranth endemic or native to South America, but also very popular in Africa.
 In this country, the dish called caruru is similar to the calulu of Angola.

 On the other hand, this term appears to have Arawak origins and entered the European language through South American Spanish.
 Apparently, the plant (the yam, as well as the okra) was taken to the Americas by African slaves, but the name of both the plant and the food was imported from that region to West Africa.
-It is worth mentioning, however, that several linguists report that the word appears in that region, originally coming from Tupi-Guarani.